rhomobile/rhomobile-docs/docs/en/2.2.0/rhoelements/licensing.md

 Application licenses are currently only applicable for Android, iPhone, Windows Mobile, Windows CE and Windows Embedded Handheld devices, but will be extended to other platforms in the future.

-When you get an application license from Motorola Solutions for a hybrid application, you will need to provide Motorola Solutions with the following information.
+When you get an application license from Zebra Technologies for a hybrid application, you will need to provide Zebra Technologies with the following information.

 * Your company name.
 * The name of your application.
 * The version of RhoElements for which you want the license.

-Application Licenses are encoded by the Motorola Solutions Software License team on allocation but an unencrypted license will look like the following:
+Application Licenses are encoded by the Zebra Technologies Software License team on allocation but an unencrypted license will look like the following:

-	Company Name: Motorola Solutions
+	Company Name: Zebra Technologies
 	PackageName: Warehouse Picking	//  As defined in the build.yml file For Version: 2.*.*			//  Application licenses can be version specific, this one is valid for any 2.x version of RhoElements